pedromaironi/Social-Media-With-Firebase/README.md

 }

 ```
-## Adding Firebase as a Dependency
+## Create Firebase Authentication to the project
 - Firebase
   - Firebase is a mobile platform created by Google, whose main function is to develop and facilitate the creation of high-quality apps quickly, in order to increase the user base +and earn more money.
   - You can see the docs of Authentication from google HERE!